luqmansungkar/slate/source/includes/_idempotent-request.md

 You can provide any unique string to be the idempotency key, such as the transaction id on your side, or another random and unique identifier from your side.
 The string however, will be limited to 255 char in length.

-This idempotency key will be stored forever, so the key can't be reused.
-We'll always send back the same response for request made with the same key.
+This idempotency key will be stored forever if the related transacition success. **However, if the transaction is cancelled because of wrong account number or other reasons, the idempotency key will be deleted and you can use the same key to retry the transaction.** We'll always send back the same response for request made with the same key.